LRES - Land Resources & Env Sci

 LRES 593 Grand Challenges in Ecology and Environmental Sciences: 1 Credits (1 Lec)

-Foundational course designed as a requirement for all incoming Ecology and Environmental Science (EES) PhD students.
+(F) Foundational course designed as a requirement for all incoming Ecology and Environmental Science (EES) PhD students.
 The course will have three focal areas including: 1) graduate student professional development, 2) grand challenges in Ecology and Environmental Science, and 3) a field trip to a Montana ecosystem (e.g. Greater Yellowstone, Central Prairie or Crown of the Continent Ecosystem) to immerse the students in observation and discussion of grand challenges associated with these ecosystems.
-Three-day field trip required.
+Virtual 1-hour long check-in and three-day field trip required.

 LRES 594 Seminar: 1 Credits (1 Other)